The First Owner’s Reference

 US Eastern Seaboard

-The US accounts for 45 to 50 percent of brokerage transactions in 2025 (BOAT International).
-Refit infrastructure has expanded substantially over the past decade.
+The US accounts for 45 to 50 percent of brokerage transactions in 2025 (BOAT International), and refit infrastructure has expanded substantially over the past decade.

 Rybovich.
 West Palm Beach, Florida.
 Full-service; reference US yard for large-yacht refit, repaint, and mechanical work.
 Owned by Safe Harbor Marinas (Sun Communities).